 Fact 2.
-No, though improper diet is a major risk factor, excess sugar consumption is not the only risk factor for diabetes.
+No, though improper diet is a significant risk factor, excess sugar consumption is not the only risk factor for diabetes.

-Certain problems during growth of the foetus inside the womb known as intra-uterine effects can lead to low birth weight and subsequently increased abdominal fat mass in adulthood, regardless of current BMI.
+Certain problems during growth of the fetus inside the womb known as intra-uterine effects can lead to low birth weight and subsequently increased abdominal fat mass in adulthood, regardless of current BMI.

 Myth 3.
 Only excess sweet portions (chocolates, mithais, sugar, etc.) in one’s diet increase the risk of diabetes

 Fact 3.
 No, it is not true that only sweet consumption is a risk factor for diabetes when considering dietary habits.
 In fact, excess carbohydrates in any form like Maida or refined flours (white bread), corn/cornflakes, rice without any fiber content are equal culprits.
 So even if you do not consume lots of sweets but habitually eat food with high carbohydrate content without enough fiber, these may increase the risk of diabetes.

 Myth 4.
 If one is non-obese (or not fat) and has diabetes, exercise or walking or any physical activity will not help to control blood glucose better

 Fact 4.
 No, any form of physical activity benefits a diabetes patient regardless of fat mass.
 Exercise or walking helps insulin to perform its activity more efficiently.
 Hence any physical activity is an essential method of improving blood glucose control.

 Myth 5.
 One should periodically get tested for diabetes only if one is obese or fat